©

 Perhaps all that is needed, then, is a more sophisticated account of inductive confirmation.
 Let us turn to the possibility of such an account now.

-An alternative to Popper's radical denial is to add structure to our account of induction to make it considerably more powerful.
-A simple and obvious idea, so helpful that you may have thought about it already, is to make confirmation a matter of degree.
+Instead of giving up on the HD Method entirely, suppose instead that we add structure to our account of induction to correct some of its shortcomings.
+A simple and obvious idea, so helpful that you may have thought about it already, is to make confirmation a matter of degree, just like a probability.

 How much is our belief in a hypothesis raised or lowered when we receive a piece of evidence?
 It depends on what kind of evidence it is.
 One normally describes the situation as follows.

 The blue and brown squares in the diagramme indicate the portion of days that it rains in London, roughly 4 out of every 9.
-So, without any further evidence, there is a 4/9 = 0.44 chance of rain.
+So, without any further evidence, there is a 4/9 = 0.44 or 44% chance of rain.
+This is called the prior probability of rain: it is the basic probability before any evidence is introduced.

-In other words, if this diagramme is accurate, then seeing no clouds in the morning provides confirmation for the theory that it will rain.
-In particular, it raises my belief in rain from 0.44 to 0.66.
+If this diagramme is accurate, then seeing no clouds in the morning provides confirmation for the theory that it will rain.
+But, we can actually say something much more precise: the evidence increases our confirmation from 0.44 to 0.66.

 This situation is described precisely using conditional probability.
 Confirmation occurs when a piece of evidence E increases our belief in a hypothesis H if the probability of "H given E", written P(H|E), is greater than the probability of H alone, written P(H).
 In the case above, we found that P(H)=0.44 and P(H|E)=0.66, so this is an instance of confirmation.